il-Vagabond-li/hello-world/README.md

 # hello-world
 Hello!
-My names Nic and the is my first Github project!
+My names Nic and this is my first Github project!